 All stakeholders shall take all necessary precautionary measures and ongoing monitoring on humanitarian impact while prescribing and implementing any measures and actions within the UN Security Council’s sanctions frameworks, or while acting unilaterally.

-Lack of full scientific certainty about specific negative humanitarian impact shall not be used as a reason/grounds for ignoring humanitarian concerns and not taking all measures necessary to avoid or minimize over-compliance and consequent negative humanitarian impact (humanitarian precautionary principle).
+Lack of full scientific certainty about specific negative humanitarian impact shall not be used as a reason/grounds for ignoring humanitarian concerns and not taking all measures necessary to avoid or minimize over-compliance and extraterritorial effects consequent negative humanitarian impact (humanitarian precautionary principle).

 No reference to the “unintended” character of humanitarian impact can be used to legalize, legitimize or justify the use of primary or secondary unilateral coercive measures, implementation of the above measures, or failure to take all measures necessary to avoid or minimize over-compliance with such measures.

-Sanctions` policies and their implementation shall not affect critical infrastructure and critical services in their broader context, including but not limited to water and energy supply, sanitation, food, health, transportation, agriculture, connectivity as being contrary to the humanity and precautionary approach per se.
+Sanctions` policies and their implementation shall not affect critical infrastructure and critical services in their broader context, including but not limited to water and energy supply, sanitation, food, health, transportation, agriculture, mines, industries, connectivity as being contrary to the humanity and precautionary approach per se.

 Non-discrimination

-Business shall take all appropriate measures to elaborate, monitor and implement the compliance policy aligned to human rights-based approach on non- discriminatory basis also extraterritorially.
+Business shall take all appropriate measures to elaborate, monitor and implement the compliance policy aligned to development right based and human rights-based approach on non- discriminatory basis also extraterritorially.

 This approach shall concern all operational processes, all levels of decision- making, all products and services.